Face to Face (punk band): Success (1993–1997)

-In 1993, following a three-week tour in Germany supporting Lagwagon, Face to Face added Chad Yaro as an additional guitarist and new manager Desi Benjamin and began writing material for a new record.
-Before the band began recording the new material, they decided to sign a recording contract with a new major label and publishing deal which Desi Benjamin secured for them with JVC/Victory/A&M Records and E.M.I.
-Music Publishing.
-On the heels of the new recording contract, Face to Face entered the studio with producer Thom Wilson (of The Offspring fame) and began recording the album that became known as Big Choice.
+In 1993, after a three-week tour in Germany supporting Lagwagon, Face to Face added Chad Yaro as an additional guitarist and also a manager, Desi Benjamin.
+They began writing material for a record.
+Before the band began recording, they signed a recording contract with a major label and publishing deal which Desi Benjamin secured for them with JVC/Victory/A&M Records and EMI Music Publishing.
+Then, Face to Face and producer Thom Wilson (of the Offspring fame) began recording an album which became Big Choice.

-After finishing the recording, Victory Music decided they wanted to test their distribution system with a new release.
-To do so they assembled an EP of songs featured on several of the band's 7" records along with other unreleased recordings.
-This EP was titled Over It and was released several weeks before Big Choice.
+Victory Music decided they wanted to test their distribution system with a release.
+They assembled an EP of songs featured on several of the band's 7" records along with other unreleased recordings.
+The EP was titled Over It and was released several weeks before Big Choice.
 The EP contained a remixed version of the song "Disconnected".
-This version began to receive significant airplay from KROQ in Los Angeles, California.
+The song received significant airplay from KROQ in Los Angeles.
 This drove the label to push the band to re-record "Disconnected" for Big Choice.
 It was featured as a bonus track alongside a cover of the Descendents song "Bikeage".

-After touring with bands such as Sublime, NOFX, The Mighty Mighty Bosstones, and The Offspring in 1995 supporting Big Choice, bassist Matt Riddle chose to leave the band.
-Riddle went on to play in 22 Jacks, Pulley, No Use for a Name, Implants, and most recently Fire Sale.
+After touring with bands including Sublime, NOFX, The Mighty Mighty Bosstones, and The Offspring in 1995 supporting Big Choice, bassist Matt Riddle chose to leave the band.
+Since then, Riddle has played in 22 Jacks, Pulley, No Use for a Name, Implants, and most recently Fire Sale.
 The band replaced him with a then-unknown bassist, Scott Shiflett.
-Scott's first show with the band was on December 2, 1995, at the Victorville Fairgrounds.
+Shiflett's first show with the band was on December 2, 1995, at the Victorville Fairgrounds.

-In 1996, Face to Face began writing and recording what was to become their third album self-titled.
-This was the first record without Matt Riddle, who had been Keith's songwriting partner.
-Due to this, Keith wrote the majority of the songs on the album with some help from Shiflett and Yaro.
-In the studio, the band once again recruited Jim Goodwin to record and produce the record.
-Following the release of the album, they headlined the 1997 SnoCore Tour and joined the Warped Tour.
-Their song "I Won't Lie Down" was featured on the 1997 movie Mortal Kombat Annihilation soundtrack.
+In 1996, Face to Face began writing and recording what became their third album; it is self-titled.
+That was the first record without Riddle, who had been Keith's songwriting partner.
+As a result, Keith wrote the majority of the songs on the album with some help from Shiflett and Yaro.
+In the studio, the band again recruited Goodwin to record and produce the record.
+They headlined the 1997 SnoCore Tour and joined the Warped Tour.
+Their song "I Won't Lie Down" was featured on soundtrack for the film, Mortal Kombat Annihilation (1997).